Arthur Thomas Doodson: Early life and education

-Arthur Thomas Doodson was born in 1890 at Boothstown, Salford, the son of cotton-mill manager Thomas Doodson and Eleanor Pendlebury of Radcliffe, Lancashire.
-He was educated at Rochdale secondary school and in 1908 entered the University of Liverpool, graduating in both chemistry (1911) and mathematics (1912).
-He was profoundly deaf and found it difficult to get a job but started with Ferranti in Manchester as a meter tester.
+Arthur Thomas Doodson was born in 1890 at Boothstown, Salford, Lancashire the son of Methodist parents cotton-mill manager Thomas Doodson and Eleanor Pendlebury of Radcliffe, Lancashire.
+He attended evening classes in mathematics from 1901–1903 to be able to attend Rochdale secondary school.
+In 1908 he entered the University of Liverpool, Teachers' Training College to become a physics and math teacher.
+He became profoundly deaf at that time, but graduated with a B.Sc. in both chemistry (1911) and mathematics (1912).
+He found it difficult to get a job because of his disability, and started with electrical engineering Ferranti in Manchester as a meter tester.